Limited Medium Support

 To set up a new Medium Account follow these steps:

-- Enter an Access Token which is a Medium Integration Token
+- Enter the Access Token using an Medium Integration Token

-- Then click the down button on the Blog ID
+- Then click the down button on the Weblog Id or Publication dropdown

 - Click Settings